-We all aspire to a more streamlined life, but getting rid of the clutter in your home is not as easy as it sounds.
-Even the things we might have used only once or twice seem to call out to us with its greater purpose in the scheme of our lives once faced with the trash can.
-With this simple-to-follow method, with a little willpower, it is possible to give clutter a life far away from yours.
+We all aspire to live a more streamlined life, but getting rid of the clutter in your home is not as easy as it sounds.
+Even things we might use only once or twice seem to call out to us once faced with the trash can.
+With this simple-to-follow method and a little willpower, it is possible to give clutter a life far away from yours.

-Find 4 boxes and label them with the 4 categories:
+Find four boxes and label them with these categories:

-1. Trash: This box should include any item that you do not need or want, but that is not worth donating or selling.
+- Trash: This box includes any items that you do not need or want, but is not worth donating or selling.
 Damaged and broken items should be included in the trash if they are not worth someone buying it and repairing it.

-2. Give Away/Sell: Here is your chance to be generous.
+- Give away/sell: Here is your chance to be generous.
 Think about the uses someone else might get out of the items vs. the use it gets in your home buried in cabinets or closets.
-You should also consider the financial benefits of selling your stuff at a garage sale.
+Also, consider the financial benefits of selling your stuff at a garage sale.

-3. Storage: This is where you put items that you cannot part with but do not need on a regular basis.
+- Storage: Put items in this box that you cannot part with but do not need on a regular basis.
 Make an inventory of the items as you box them.
 Group similar items together.
-Remember one good way to clean out closets is to store out of season clothing.
+Remember, one good way to clean out closets is to store out of season clothing.

 Work on one room at a time to provide yourself with an easy stopping point for interruptions.
-When you come to a stopping point, be sure to throw out the trash immediately.
+When you come to a stopping point, dispose of the trash immediately.
 Box up the storage box.
-Place the give away/sell box in the garage, or out of sight.
+Place the giveaway/sell box in the garage or out of sight.
 If you allow yourself to contemplate the decisions you have made, your brain can trick you into rescuing the clutter.

 Things To Remember

-- Items are not equivalent to memories of the person who gave them to you, but pruning items with an emotional attachment can be very difficult.
+- Items aren't memories: While you know that items are not equivalent to memories of the person who gave them to you, pruning items with an emotional attachment can be difficult.
 Consider carefully if you need the item to have the memory or emotional attachment.
 If you simply aren't sure, consider storing items on a trial basis, or giving them to another family member for safekeeping.
 Think about taking photos of the item that will store more readily, but give you tangible proof of the memory.
 If you really feel the need to keep items of this nature, don't fight it, but instead try to incorporate these memories into decorative displays or organized storage.

-- Get rid of old clothing even if it's the size you used to be and hope to return to.
-It's tempting to keep them for when you reach your goal but think about instead rewarding yourself with a new wardrobe when you get to your goal weight.
+- Don't keep clothes that don't fit: Get rid of old clothing even if it's the size you used to be and hope to return to.
+It's tempting to keep them for when you reach your goal but consider rewarding yourself with a new wardrobe instead.

-- Don't force yourself to keep sets if you only use part of the set.
-If you cannot break up a set, at least store the portions you do not use.
+- Purge items you don't use: Don't force yourself to keep sets such as dishware, glasses, or even sweater sets or other clothing if you only use part of the set.
+If you cannot bear to break up a set, at least store the portions you do not use.